jucian0/posts/developing-redux.md

         }
     }
     ```
-- Store - I link to think about Store as a place where you have the real state, and it provides the resource to get the state `store.getState()`, and register listeners.
+- Store - I like to think about Store as a place where you have the real state, and it provides the resources to get the state `store.getState()`, and register listeners.

 ## Your Redux API

-This is how we will initiate your Store.
+This is how we will initiate our Store.

 ```typescript
 const store = new Store(reducers, initialState)
 ```

-Your redux implementation has some public methods and private method:
+Our redux implementation has some public methods and private method:

   - dispatch() - This method will receive the instruction that will drive how the state will be changed.
   - subscriber() - With this method, we can subscribe listeners to know when the application state is changed, these listeners will be simple functions that can receive the new state changed by argument.